CerysLloyd/first-milestone-project/README.md

 To create the wireframes I used Balsamiq Wireframes.

+Viewable pdf here
 ![Wireframes](assets/md_images/wireframes.pdf)

 ## Surface

 ### Colors

-Main colours used in project, in conjunction with the businesses brand colours provided by the logo:
+Main colours used in this project, in conjunction with the businesses brand colours provided by the logo:
 * background color: #401d35
 * font color: #310b25 or #fff
 * testimonial colour:#310b25